Corruption in Iran: Causes

-Pahlavi Era
+Pahlavi era

 The Imperial State of Iran, the government of Iran during the Pahlavi dynasty, lasted from 1925 to 1979.
 Corruption was a serious problem during this period.

-Stephanie Cronin of Oriental Institute, Oxford, describes corruption under the rule of Reza Shah as "large-scale".
+Stephanie Cronin of the University of Oxford describes corruption under the rule of Reza Shah as "large-scale".
 As oil prices rose in 1973, the scale of corruption also rose, particularly among the royal family, their partners and friends.
 According to Manouchehr Ganji who created a study group for Farah Pahlavi, Mohammad Reza Pahlavi was not sensitive to the issue, but addressed every now and then petty matters of low-ranking officials.
-As Ganji writes, the group submitted at least 30 solid reports within 13 years on corruption of high-ranking officials and the royal circle, but the Shah called the reports "false rumors and fabrications".
-Parviz Sabeti, a high-ranking official of SAVAK believed that the one important reason for the success of the regime's opposition is corruption.
+As Ganji writes, the group submitted at least 30 solid reports within 13 years on the corruption of high-ranking officials and the royal circle, but the Shah called the reports "false rumors and fabrications".
+Parviz Sabeti, a high-ranking official of SAVAK believed that the one important reason for the success of the regime's opposition was corruption.

 According to a report of a journal associated with The Pentagon, "By 1977 the sheer scale of corruption had reached a boiling point....
 Even conservative estimates indicate that such [bureaucratic] corruption involved at least a billion dollars between 1973 and 1976."

 In Michel Foucault's view, corruption was the "glue" that kept the Pahlavi regime, despotism and modernization together.

 After the revolution, the Central Bank of Iran published a list of 178 prominent individuals who had recently transferred over $2 billion out of the country, among them: